-On February 8, 2018, we refinanced the Term Loan Facility with a new \$1,267.0 million senior secured term loan facility (the "New Term Loan Facility") by entering into a third amendment agreement, which amended and restated the Term Loan Facility.
+On February 8, 2018, we refinanced the Term Loan Facility with a new \$1,267.0 million senior secured term loan facility (the "New Term Loan Facility") by entering into the Third Amendment Agreement to the Term Loan Facility, which amended and restated the Term Loan Facility.
 The New Term Loan Facility bears interest at a floating rate of LIBOR (with a zero percent minimum LIBOR floor) plus 2.50% per annum and matures in February 2025, effectively lowering the interest rate margin and extending the maturity of our senior secured term loan facility.
 The New Term Loan Facility requires scheduled quarterly amortization payments, each equal to 0.25% of the original principal amount of the loans under the New Term Loan Facility.

 The ABL Facility provides for up to \$200.0 million in revolving credit borrowings consisting of up to \$150.0 million in U.S. available borrowings, up to \$10.0 million in Canadian available borrowings and up to \$40.0 million of European available borrowings.
 Borrowings under the ABL Facility bear interest at a rate equal to the LIBOR rate or the base rate elected by us at the time of the borrowing plus a margin of between 1.50%-2.00% or 0.50%-1.00%, respectively, depending on availability under the ABL Facility.
 In addition, there is an annual commitment fee equal to 0.375%, with a step-down to 0.25% based on the average usage of the revolving credit borrowings available.
-As of December 31, 2017, there were \$25.0 million in revolving credit borrowings under the ABL Facility.
-Revolving credit borrowings are payable at the option of our company throughout the term of the ABL Facility with the balance due May 4, 2021.
-We were in compliance with all debt covenants as of December 31, 2017 and 2016, respectively.
+As of December 31, 2018, there were no revolving credit borrowings under the ABL Facility.
+Revolving credit borrowings are payable at our option throughout the term of the ABL Facility with the balance due May 4, 2021.
+We were in compliance with all debt covenants as of December 31, 2018 and 2017, respectively.